Amplify your confidence in the HydroXâ„¢ - the newest and most advanced competitive swimsuits from FINIS.

 Do you have a child preparing for their first swim meet and not sure what to expect?
 We can help!
 Check out our blog on what you should really expect at your child’s first swim meet:

-The butterfly stroke is iconic in the swimming world.
-It is challenging to learn, and difficult to master, but the physical and mental rewards of improving in this stroke are very much worth it.
-You’ll feel your body become stronger and more in sync with each day you practice the butterfly stroke.
+The butterfly stroke is one of the most popular in the swimming world.
+It can be challenging to learn, and difficult to master, but the physical and mental benefits of improving in this stroke are worth it.
+You’ll feel your body start to become stronger and become more in sync with each day you practice.

 Whether you’re a beginner recreational swimmer just learning how to swim butterfly or a competitive swimmer this race season looking for extra tips and pointers, this article will provide a few ideas to help you further achieve the excellent butterfly form.